 Find the equation of the tangent that touches the curve f(x)=x² at the point (1,1).
 Press the buttons to see the solutions, try your own solution before seeing the solution, did you get it right?

-The fundamental idea behind differential calculus seems simple enough because it is a simple but powerful idea.
-In this page we have only discussed differentiation f(x)=x², and the next post will discusses differentiating f(x)=xn. where n is a positive integer.
+The fundamental idea behind differential calculus seems simple enough and it is an elegant and powerful idea.
+In this page we have only discussed differentiation f(x)=x², and the next section shall discuss differentiating f(x)=xn. where n is a positive integer.